 - Your research proposal should include (at least) 5 essential components:

-- Research design – explains and justifies how you will carry out your own research.
+- Research methodology – explains and justifies how you will carry out your own research

 Hopefully, this post has helped you better understand how to write up a winning research proposal.
 If you enjoyed it, be sure to check out the rest of the Grad Coach Blog.
 If your university doesn’t provide any template for your proposal, you might want to try out our free research proposal template.